dotnet/runtime/docs/project/glossary.md

 ### Hybrid AOT

-[Hybrid AOT](https://docs.microsoft.com/en-us/xamarin/mac/internals/aot#hybrid-aot) is used by Mono runtime in environments that allow fallback to JIT.
+[Hybrid AOT](https://docs.microsoft.com/en-us/xamarin/mac/internals/aot#hybrid-aot) is used by Mono runtime in environments that allow fallback to JIT or need IL interpreter.

 ### Native AOT

 [Native AOT](https://github.com/dotnet/designs/blob/main/accepted/2020/form-factors.md#native-aot-form-factors) is
-a .NET runtime form factor with key performance characteristics (startup time, binary size and steady state throughput) competitive with statically compiled languages.
+a .NET runtime form factor with key performance characteristics (startup time, binary size and steady state throughput and predictability) competitive with statically compiled languages.
 A .NET runtime flavor based on CoreCLR with these characteristics is being developed as experimental project in [dotnet/runtimelab](https://github.com/dotnet/runtimelab/tree/feature/NativeAOT) repo.

 ## Frameworks